dwarvesf/playground/Engineering/Full-text search with Postgresql.md

 ## Result

-It will be no sense if the result (performance) of this approach isn't better than normal way which using `LIKE` operator.
-So, let have a comparation:
+It will be no sense if the result (performance) of this approach isn't better than the normal way which uses `LIKE` operator.
+So, let have a comparison:

 ### LIKE operator